Key Myanmar Drug Trafficker Arrested In Delhi

 - Investigations revealed his involvement in cross-border trafficking networks routing narcotics through multiple states into India and Bangladesh.

-- The NCB's investigations indicate Thancintuang's involvement in illicit drug trafficking networks valued at approximately Rs 115 crore.
+- The NCB's investigation uncovered hawala transactions amounting to nearly Rs 100 crore linked to the drug trafficking network.

-- The NCB has intensified its network-centric investigations to dismantle entire drug syndicates operating in the northeastern region.
+- Since 2025, the NCB has intensified its efforts to dismantle entire drug trafficking syndicates operating in the northeastern region.

-The Narcotics Control Bureau (NCB) has arrested a key Myanmar-based drug trafficker in Delhi, who was operating as a major supplier of methamphetamine and heroin from across the border, an official statement said.
+The Narcotics Control Bureau (NCB) has arrested a key Myanmar-based drug trafficker, who was operating as a major supplier of methamphetamine and heroin from across the border, an official statement said.

 Details Of The Drug Trafficker's Arrest

-The arrest was made in Delhi following extensive surveillance, intelligence development, coordinated interstate coordination and sustained follow-up operations by the NCB in its sustained crackdown on transnational drug trafficking networks operating along the India-Myanmar border.
+The arrest was made in Delhi following extensive surveillance, intelligence development, interstate coordination and follow-up operations by the NCB in its sustained crackdown on transnational drug trafficking networks operating along the India-Myanmar border, it said.

-The accused, identified as Thancintuang alias Chintuang alias Tluanga, is the second major Myanmar-based drug supplier nabbed by the NCB in 2026, it added.
+The accused, identified as Thancintuang alias Chintuang alias Tluanga, is the second major Myanmar-based drug supplier nabbed by the NCB this year, it added.

 Extent Of The Drug Trafficking Network